libgdx/libgdx.github.io/_pages/dev/contributing.md

 - Clone the forked repository.
 - Add the libGDX repository as a remote (to sync latest changes).
 - Make your changes to your locally cloned (of your fork), repository.
 Best to use new branches.
-- Commit your changes, and push the changes back to your forked repository on Github.
+- Commit your changes, and push the changes back to your forked repository on GitHub.
 - Go to GitHub, view your forked repository, select your branch and request a pull request be created.
 - Write a detailed description of what your pull request does, how it has been tested, what platforms it has been tested on, and why it belongs in libGDX.